isaetor/isaetor/README.md

 ## 🚀 About Me

->I am a passionate front-end developer with a strong interest in continuous learning and team collaboration.
-My expertise lies in developing front-end applications using React and the Next.js framework.
+>I am a passionate FullStack developer with a strong interest in continuous learning and team collaboration.
+My expertise lies in developing FullStack applications using React and the Next.js framework.
 I constantly strive to keep my technical knowledge up to date and apply the latest technologies and best practices in projects.
 Additionally, I am enthusiastic about sharing my knowledge and experiences with others, believing that both learning and teaching contribute to individual and team growth.

 ## 🛠 Skills